plone/documentation/docs/i18n-l10n/contributing-translations.md

 ## Prerequisites

 Request write access to https://github.com/collective/plone.app.locales to be able to commit your translation directly.
 To do so, [join the collective GitHub organization](https://collective.github.io/).

-Signing the [Plone Contributor Agreement](https://plone.org/foundation/contributors-agreement) is not required for translating Plone or Volto.

-Translation strings do not constitute an original "work" as per the [Plone Contributor Agreement](https://plone.org/foundation/contributors-agreement), and that's the reason behind not requiring signing it.
+Because translation strings do not constitute an original "work", translators are not required to sign the [Plone Contributor Agreement (PCA)](https://plone.org/foundation/contributors-agreement) to contribute translations to either Plone or Volto.

-Moreover, machine translations are in no way covered under any kind of copyright, the person using the software cannot claim ownership of those works.

 (contributing-plone-core-translations-translate-plone-classic-ui-label)=